 Alberta leads Canada for the highest number of auto thefts, accounting for “almost one-third of all auto thefts” in the country, reports CBC News.
 Around half of these vehicles are stolen with the keys left inside them.

-The Insurance Bureau of Canada (IBC) produces a list in December of every year of the top ten most stolen cars across the country.
-Ford F-series pickup trucks are among the most stolen vehicles in Canada.
-To see the full list and a breakdown by region, visit IBC’s website.
+From 2003 to 2010, the Insurance Bureau of Canada (IBC) produced a list in December every year of the top ten most stolen cars across the country.
+Now, the list is published annually by Équité Association.
+To see the full list and a breakdown by region, visit their website.

 What you can do to protect your vehicle